How to achieve 100% renewable energy

 3. Purchase renewable energy

-When the cost-effective capacity of energy demand reduction and renewable energy production has been identified, the purchase of renewable energy or certificates may be the best way to complete your journey to 100%.
-Broadly there are two ways in which this is being achieved.
+When the cost-effective capacity of energy demand reduction and renewable energy production has been exhausted, the purchase of renewable energy or certificates may be the best way to complete your journey to 100%.
+Broadly, there are two ways in which this is being achieved.

-The traditional way for energy users to source renewable energy has been through the purchase of accredited GreenPower or other green energy from energy retailers.
-Usually this attracts a premium to grid energy supply.
-Similarly energy users can purchase Renewable Energy Certificates to ‘green’ their energy supply, at the prevailing market rate.
+The traditional way for energy users to source renewable energy has been through the purchase of accredited GreenPower® or other green energy from energy retailers or providers.
+Usually, this attracts a premium to grid energy supply.
+Similarly, energy users can purchase Renewable Energy Certificates (RECs) to ‘green’ their energy supply, at the prevailing market rate.

-More recently we have seen the emergence of newer models for renewable energy purchasing, including direct purchases by end users of renewable energy generation output, or the establishment of buying groups to purchase renewable energy, typically from larger-scale plants.
+More recently, we have seen the emergence of newer models for renewable energy purchasing, including direct purchases by organisations of renewable energy generation output, or the establishment of buying groups to purchase renewable energy, typically from larger-scale plants.
 Due to the complexities involved with setting up PPAs it is typically larger energy users entering into such an agreement.

 The role of carbon offsets